SfTI-Robotics/Code-Comparison/Dueling DQN/PER.md

 _Loop 3: v=3, p=5, l=11, r=12 The first if statement becomes true(11>7) so we have found our leaf index=5 and we break the loop and retur the values_

  The data array index corresponds to the position where the experience (linked to the leaf nodes) is stored.
 We have found the leaf node which contains the priority score we want.
 To find the corresponding experience, we find the position the experience is stored in the data array.
 The `data_index` is calculated by taking the leaf node index subtracted by the number of leaf nodes (`capacity`) and adding 1.

+ #### Cartpole

+ The `_retrieve` function finds the node index which contains the random `s` value in a recursive manner.
+The data index (experience index) is calculated the same as above.

 ### def  total_priority:

  get the root node value to calculate the total priority score of our replay buffer.

 ## Memory
+#### DOOM

 We no longer use deques as when it adds and removes it changes the indexes for every experiences(not efficient)

+#### Cartpole

 ### def  init:
+#### DOOM

 generates our sumtree and data by instantiating the SumTree object.
 The parameters `e,a,b` are used for importance sampling.
 The memory object (`self.tree`) is initialised a sum tree and also a data array for our experiences.